Donor Advised Competitive Grants

 Lassahn-Worrell Fund for Community Support Services: Deadline March 1.
 Provides grants of $500 to $1000 to organizations in eastern Idaho working to: 1) develop and/or provide direct support services to disenfranchised populations; 2) educate stakeholders, consumers, service providers or the public-at-large about disenfranchised populations with the aim to remove the stigma and/or discrimination generally surrounding those populations; and/or 3) provide advocacy on behalf of disenfranchised populations.
 This cycle is now closed.
 Click to see last year's guidelines.

 North Idaho Action Fund: Deadline September 30.
 Grants up to $30,000 are awarded to organizations and projects working to improve access to and the quality of behavioral health programs that benefit residents of Bonner and Boundary Counties, Idaho.
-This cycle is now closed.
-Click to see last year’s guidelines.
+This cycle is now closed and will open again on July 1.
+Click her see guidelines.

 Perc H. Shelton and Gladys A. Pospisil Shelton Foundation Advised Fund: Opens Aug.
 1, closes Sept.
 1. Grants given for projects that benefit Valley County.
 Organizations don’t have to be based in Valley County.
 This cycle is now closed.
 Click to see last year's guidelines.